Surprising Dog Facts: Senses, Behavior, and World Records

 Trained Dogs Sniff Out Cancer

-Dogs That Detect Medical Problems in Humans
+Detecting Medical Problems in Humans

-Some dogs can detect cancer in the human body by smelling certain chemicals in a person's breath, urine or stool.
+Some dogs can detect cancer in the human body by smelling certain chemicals in a person's breath, urine, or stool.
 The hope is that trained dogs will be able to discover cancer in its early stages when it has the best chance of a cure.
 Once researchers identify the chemicals that the dogs are responding to, they may be able to create a device that detects the chemicals.

 Certain dogs can tell when a person is about to have an epileptic seizure, although researchers are not sure whether the dogs are using their sense of smell or detecting some other signal to inform them of the imminent seizure.
 Owners report that their dog’s warning behavior gives them time to get to a safe place and prepare themselves for the seizure.
 The warning behavior may include the dog pawing their owner, pushing the owner so that they sit down, or standing still and staring at the owner.
 The owner learns to recognize their dog's particular warning.